 - In a standing mixer bowl, add in flour, salt, egg, melted butter, condensed milk and water.
-Mix to incorporate the ingredients together and knead for 10 minutes.
-Leave it to rest for 10 minutes and then knead for another 5 minutes.
+Then, mix the ingredients together and knead for 10 minutes.
+Leave it to rest for 10 minutes before kneading for another 5 minutes.

-- Separate the dough into 10 small balls.
+- Next, separate the dough into 10 small balls.
 Coat each ball generously with unsalted butter and place them in a container that has been generously buttered as well.
 Cover the container tightly with cling film and keep in the fridge overnight.

 - On the next day, spread some unsalted butter on the working surface.
 Take one ball of dough and lightly flatten it.
 Push and press it with the heel of your palm to make it stretch bigger.
 Stretch it as thin as possible, until you can almost see through it.